rurban/ctl/docs/index.md

 STL variants of multi-sets and multi-maps will not be implemented because similar behaviour can be implemented as an amalgamation of a `set` and `list`.

+UTF-8 strings and identifiers will be added eventually, Wide, UTF-16 or UTF-32 not.
+All methods from algorithm, iterator and range are in work, as well as some type utilities to omit default compare, equal and hash methods.

 See [Differences](#differences) below.

 ## Base Implementation Details